maxwell-bland/attacking-avionics-terrestrials-presentation/README.md

 # qualifying-exam

+*Note: These are preliminary notes, see the presentation PDF.*

 Material and notes relating to a depth subject discussing the threat vector differences between air and ground cyber-physical systems (CPS).